 Using the Bundler

-To install the Bundler gem to the project SDK, select .
-You can also install the Bundler gem along with other gems from the Gemfile.
+The Bundler gem is installed to the project SDK.
+If not, select to do this.
+You can also install the Bundler gem along with other gems from the Gemfile

-You can install gems defined in the Gemfile to the project interpreter in one of the following ways:
+You can install gems defined in the Gemfile to the local project interpreter as follows:

-Click Update, Clean, etc..
+Click Update, Clean, and so on..
 Within this menu, you can also use other Bundler commands such as

 Install missing gems using the Missing gem inspection provided by the IDE.
 For example, open the Gemfile, place a caret to any highlighted gem missing in the project SDK and press Alt+Enter: